mezzio/mezzio-hal/docs/book/doctrine.md

 method of `Doctrine\ORM\Query` will return an array of results by default, with each item in the array an object based on provided mappings.

-zend-expressive-hal will not work with arrays by default, as it needs a typed object in order to appropriately map it to a representation.
+mezzio-hal will not work with arrays by default, as it needs a typed object in order to appropriately map it to a representation.
 To accomplish this, then, we have several options: